yairm210/Unciv/docs/Modders/uniques.md

 ## ModOptions uniques
 ??? example  "Mod is incompatible with [modFilter]"
+	Specifies that your Mod is incompatible with another.
+Always treated symmetrically, and cannot be overridden by the Mod you are declaring as incompatible.
 	Example: "Mod is incompatible with [DeCiv Redux]"

+	Applicable to: ModOptions

+??? example  "Mod requires [modFilter]"
+	Specifies that your Extension Mod is only available if any other Mod matching the filter is active.
+	Example: "Mod requires [DeCiv Redux]"

 	Applicable to: ModOptions